 What do you think??

-We leave it to you to debate the rest here, on our YouTube channel (we will be making a video about this), and hopefully soon enough on our own forums, which are still a work in progress and will come eventually.
+We leave it to you to debate the rest here, on our YouTube channel, and on the PricePlow Forum, which are still a work in progress and will come eventually.